 “Stop acting like my mother!”
 “It’s not my fault we’re late.”

-Jumps to blame and avoids taking responsibility.
+Jumps to blame and avoid taking responsibility.
 It’s a form of self-protection using righteousness or victimhood.

 Instead of: be humble, open, take responsibility, be self-focused, listen